-The Gospel reading for Sunday, March 4, is Mark 8:31-38.
-I think this is probably the key passage in Mark's gospel regarding what it means and costs to follow Jesus.
-All of the major issues of Mark's gospel (what it means to follow, Jesus as the Son of Man, the messianic secret, the necessity of the cross) are present either directly or indirectly in this text.
+The Mark 8 text, below, is a key passage in Mark's gospel regarding what it means and costs to follow Jesus.
+All of the major issues of Mark's gospel (what it means to follow, Jesus as the Son of Man, the 'messianic secret,' the necessity of the cross) are present either directly or indirectly in this text.
 It is worth studying again and again if one wants to truly understand Mark's christology.

 Below is a rough translation, with the Greek text first, my initial translation in bold font, and then some study of verbs below that.
 My interpretive notes are in blue.